Opium production in Afghanistan: Opium smuggling into Iran

-Beehner said "Tehran also has spent millions of dollars and deployed thousands of troops to secure its porous 1000 mi border with Afghanistan and Pakistan... a few hundred Iranian drug police die each year in battles with smugglers.
-Referring to the head of the UNODC office in Iran, Roberto Arbitrio, Beehner quoted Arbitrio in an interview with The Times.
-"You have drug groups like guerrilla forces, [who] ... shoot with rocket launchers, heavy machine guns, and Kalashnikovs."
+Kevin Wayne McLaughlin, writing in the Journal of Foreign Affairs said "Tehran also has spent millions of dollars and deployed thousands of troops to secure its porous 1000 mi border with Afghanistan and Pakistan… a few hundred Iranian drug police die each year in battles with smugglers.
+Referring to the head of the UNODC office in Iran, Roberto Arbitrio, McLaughlin quoted Arbitrio in an interview with The Times.
+"You have drug groups like guerrilla forces, [who] … shoot with rocket launchers, heavy machine guns, and Kalashnikovs."

 A second-phase strategy came under then-President Mohammad Khatami, focused more on prevention and treatment.
 Drug traffic is considered a security problem, and much of it is associated with Baluchi tribesmen, who recognize traditional tribal rather than national borders.
 Current (2007) reports cite Iranian concern with ethnic guerillas on the borders, possibly supported by the CIA.

 Iranian drug strategy changed again under President Mahmoud Ahmadinejad, who took office in 2005.
 Iran's drug policy has been reconsidered and shifted back toward supply interdiction and boosting border security.
 It is unclear if this is connected to more wide-ranging concerns with border security, perhaps in relation to Baluchi guerillas in Iran.

 Samii's 2003 paper described Iran's "primary approach to the narcotics threat [as] interdiction.
 Iran shares a 936-kilometer border with Afghanistan and a 909-kilometer border with Pakistan, and the terrain in the two eastern provinces—Sistan va Baluchistan and Khorasan—is very rough.
 The Iranian government has set up static defenses along this border.
 This includes concrete dams, berms, trenches, and minefields".

 As per UN drug report of 2011, Iran accounts for highest rate of opium and heroin seizure rates in the world, intercepting 89% of all seized opium in the world.
 Within a span of thirty years, 3700 Iranian police officers have been killed and tens of thousands more injured in counter narcotics operations mostly on Afghan and Pakistan borders.